halcyonmobile/MultiplatformPlayground/README.md

 #### Note:

+It's primary purpose is to showcase sharing every layer except the UI layer in between multiple platforms, so shared **Presentation layer** using the MVVM pattern, shared **Domain** and **Data layers** (UseCase, Repositories, Entities, etc.).

-It's primary purpose being an **MVVM** project example, if sharing ViewModel logic is out of scope for you, then consider checking out the following repositorys:
+ If sharing ViewModel logic is out of scope for you, then consider checking out the following repositorys:

 - https://github.com/joreilly/PeopleInSpace
 - https://github.com/touchlab/KaMPKit